 Optimal thinking patterns for optimal learning

 Focused thinking is a highly attentive state of mind where the brain uses its best concentration abilities in the prefrontal cortex to ignore all extraneous information.
-It's also the preferred method for studying knowledge-intensive subjects.
+And because of this, it's the preferred method for studying (and memorizing) knowledge-intensive subjects.

-This is why taking a shower or going for a run to take a break from studying can actually lead to an important breakthrough.
-While your conscious mind is relaxed, your brain is able to form a creative solution to a problem or finally link ideas that had been eluding you.
+This is why taking a break from studying or "sleeping on it" can actually lead to important breakthroughs.
+While your conscious mind is relaxed, your brain is able to form a creative solution to a problem or finally link ideas that have been eluding you.

 With focused thinking, your brain processes very specific information deeply; with diffuse thinking, the brain analyzes much more information at once but in less depth.
 Just like both flashlights will take you out of the dark, both modes of thinking will help you understand a subject better.
-Which one will work better for you simply depends on whether you want to see the big picture or small details.
+Which one will work better for you simply depends on whether you want to see the big picture or the small details.

 Which is more important: focused vs. diffuse thinking?

-As it turns out, our brain probably has two modes for good reasons.
-We need them both in order to really process information that comes our way.
-So take advantage of them both when you’re learning to see better results.
-If nothing else, you finally have a scientific excuse to take that nap you want!
+Our brain has two modes for good reasons: we need them both in order to really understand and process information and file it away in our memories.
+So, take advantage of them both when you’re learning to see better results.
+And if nothing else, you finally have a scientific excuse to take that nap you want!